freddiehaddad/fast-track-to-rust/src/struct.md

 ## Methods

-Recall from our grep program that we merged overlapping intervals to prevent printing the same line multiple times.
+Recall from our rustle program that we merged overlapping intervals to prevent printing the same line multiple times.
 It would be useful to create a method to check if two intervals overlap and another method to merge overlapping intervals.
 Let's outline these methods!